javadebadi/airflow-course/README.md

 - `dags`
 - `plugins`
 - `logs`

 Airflow needs a database.
 The default database is an Sqlite and for simplicity we will go with default for now.
 To initialize the database, we run the following command:
 ```bash
 airflow db init
 ```
-Afther the database is initialized, we can create a user with admin permission for login to airflow webserver:
+After the database is initialized, we can create a user with admin permission for login to airflow webserver:

 ```bash
 airflow users create --username admin\